pleabargain/EnglishHelpsYourCareer/topic health.md

 * Do you get irritated when you have to wait in long lines?
 Will you wait 45 minutes to be seated in a restaurant?
 * Do you have any special dietary needs?
 How do you need me to support you with this need?
 * Do you consider yourself in shape?
-* What do you think are your optimum hours of sleep to be fully energized?
 * Do you ever diet?
 What sort of diets do you usually go on?
 * How often do you get sick?
 Is it a cold, flu or usually something else?
 * Are you a coupon collector?
 Do you sometimes get fanatical about saving money on groceries?